Productive and entertaining things you could do in the face of an awful flight delay.

 4. Embark on a Photo Hunt

 Some online image libraries also allow you to sell “editorial shots” through them.
-These are images intended for use in journalism, images often featuring human events such as flight delays.
+These are images intended for use in newspapers and magazines, images often featuring human events such as flight delays.
 You’re not going to become wealthy selling such images, but well, it’s potentially a little something to make you feel better.

 5. Make a New Friend